15 Workouts That Burn the Most Calories, According to Science

 Even at a relatively easy pace like 5 miles an hour, which is just above walking speed for most people, jogging is an excellent way to burn a high amount of calories.
 In fact, a 200-pound person can burn 755 calories per hour when running at this relaxed speed.
 Because it’s a full-body movement, running works a great deal of muscles at the same time and challenges your cardiovascular system.
 It’s also a fairly easy exercise to fit into people’s schedules because, most of the time, all it requires is some running shoes and pavement.
 “If you’re looking to add a little more caloric burn during your workout, try upping the incline a few percentages for short bouts of hills during your workout,” says Ryan.
 “This helps increase the intensity of the workout, but also shifts the position of the foot strike to mimic an undulating path or trail, which becomes a much more functional way to attack a workout.”
 Here’s what happens to your body when you start a running regimen.

-Considered by many to be the ultimate form of "athletic chess," tennis is an excellent way to burn serious calories.
+Considered by many to be the ultimate form of “athletic chess,” tennis is an excellent way to burn serious calories.
 This is mainly because of the amount of fast-paced spurts of running and body movement required in a match.
-"What makes tennis so challenging is the rapid deceleration and acceleration that's required for you to be good at the sport," explains Ben Boudro, CSCS, owner of Xceleration Fitness in Auburn Hills, Michigan.
-"The ball movement is very unpredictable and when you have unpredictable requirements, you challenge your brain and muscles to contract as fast as possible to move your body and get in position."
+“What makes tennis so challenging is the rapid deceleration and acceleration that’s required for you to be good at the sport,” explains Ben Boudro, CSCS, owner of Xceleration Fitness in Auburn Hills, Michigan.
+“The ball movement is very unpredictable and when you have unpredictable requirements, you challenge your brain and muscles to contract as fast as possible to move your body and get in position.”
 Doing this for just five minutes will put a serious tax on your body, and doing it for an hour could burn upwards of 728 calories for a 200-pound person.
-"If you're looking to get even more caloric burn from tennis, consider adding in lightweight compression shorts or weighted vest," suggests Ryan.
-"Working out with just 5–10 pounds of added weight can enhance your workout significantly."
-As a bonus, tennis balls come in awfully handy beyond the court.
+“If you’re looking to get even more caloric burn from tennis, consider adding in lightweight compression shorts or weighted vest,” suggests Ryan.
+“Working out with just 5–10 pounds of added weight can enhance your workout significantly.”
+Ready to test your fitness level?
+See if you can pass these 10 everyday fitness tests.

 Because it’s a common pick-up game that most people play recreationally, it’s easy to forget how great of a workout flag football can be—burning 728 or more calories an hour!
 The field may be shorter than regular football, but with less players in the game (and less hitting) most people run even more.
 “Coupled with change of direction and hand-eye coordination, flag football truly combines a great way to have fun with friends during a whole body workout,” says Ryan.
 To up the workout ante a little more, opt to play receiver on offense or cornerback on defense, as these positions will leave your lungs gasping and body burning far more than playing quarterback or lineman.